Bayswater Mill, Bayswater Road

-The mill was auctioned on 31 May that year at the Roebuck Hotel in Oxford by Jonas Paxton, Son & Castle, and was described thus:
+On 31 May 1876 the mill was auctioned at the Roebuck Hotel in Oxford by Jonas Paxton, Son & Castle, and was described thus:

 Lot 2: A Valuable Freehold Water and Steam “Corn Mill”, known as “Bayswater Mill”….
 It is substantially built of stone and slated, possessing Store Room for about 500 Quarters of Corn, and is well fitted with good Machinery, including Bolting, Dressing, and Smut Machines, and Hoisting Gear.
 Two Pairs of Stones are worked by Water Power and driven by an Iron Wheel of 21ft. diameter, and Two Pairs of Stones are worked by Steam.
 The Engine is of 10-Horse Power, with Cornish Boiler nearly new, and fitted by Lampitt of Banbury and is in capital condition.